Navideck/Universal-Volume/README.md

 universalVolume.dispose()
 ```

+## Note

+Please note that the library currently handles volume controls specifically for `AudioManager.STREAM_MUSIC`.

 ## Documentation

 For detailed usage instructions and additional information, please refer to the [full documentation](https://navideck.github.io/Universal-Volume/).

-## Note

-Please note that the library currently handles volume controls specifically for `AudioManager.STREAM_MUSIC`.

 ## Contribution

 Contributions to Universal Volume are welcome!
+We would like to support more exotic Android devices that use proprietary volume APIs.
+We encourage pull requests that add support for such devices.
 If you encounter any issues or have suggestions for improvements, please submit an issue or pull request on the [GitHub repository](https://github.com/Navideck/Universal-Volume).